kdeldycke/awesome-iam/README.md

 - [`lemur`](https://github.com/Netflix/lemur) - Acts as a broker between CAs and environments, providing a central portal for developers to issue TLS certificates with 'sane' defaults.

-## Authorization, ACL and RBAC
+## Policies

 All things related to access control policies, from classic [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) to [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control).

+- [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - NIST project to explaine RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the RBAC standard, and advanced research topics.
+- [Semantic-based Automated Reasoning for AWS Access Policies using SMT](https://d1.awsstatic.com/Security/pdfs/Semantic_Based_Automated_Reasoning_for_AWS_Access_Policies_Using_SMT.pdf) - Zelkova is AWS's system performing symbolic analysis of IAM policies to solve the reachability of resources according user's rights and access constraints.
+Also see the higher-level [introduction given at re:inforce 2019](https://youtu.be/x6wsTFnU3eY?t=2111).
 - [Zanzibar: Google’s Consistent, Global Authorization System](https://ai.google/research/pubs/pub48190) - scales to trillions of access control lists and millions of authorization requests per second to support services used by billions of people.
 It has maintained 95th-percentile latency of less than 10 milliseconds and availability of greater than 99.999% over 3 years of production use.
 [Other bits not in the paper](https://twitter.com/LeaKissner/status/1136626971566149633).
-- [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - NIST project to explaine RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the RBAC standard, and advanced research topics.
-- [keto](https://github.com/ory/keto) - Policy decision point.
+- [`keto`](https://github.com/ory/keto) - Policy decision point.
 It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject is authorized to perform a certain action on a resource.
-- [ladon](https://github.com/ory/ladon) - Access control library, inspired by [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
+- [`ladon`](https://github.com/ory/ladon) - Access control library, inspired by [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
 - Description of an [authz system that is built around labeled security and RBAC concepts](https://news.ycombinator.com/item?id=20136831).

-## Policies

-- [Semantic-based Automated Reasoning for AWS Access Policies using SMT](https://d1.awsstatic.com/Security/pdfs/Semantic_Based_Automated_Reasoning_for_AWS_Access_Policies_Using_SMT.pdf) - Zelkova is AWS's system performing symbolic analysis of IAM policies to solve the reachability of resources according user's rights and access constraints.
-Also see the higher-level [introduction given at re:inforce 2019](https://youtu.be/x6wsTFnU3eY?t=2111).
 - [Become an AWS IAM Policy Ninja](https://www.youtube.com/watch?v=y7-fAT3z8Lo) - `In my nearly 5 years at Amazon, I carve out a little time each day, each week to look through the forums, customer tickets to try to find out where people are having trouble.`.
 Policy specification is the science, enforcement is the art.